 Smartphones are an amazing piece of technology.
-Advancements in electronics and engineering such as the design and fabrication of chips have enabled these compact devices to become as efficient and as useful as most desktop and laptop computers.
+Various advancements in electronics and engineering to include the design and fabrication of chips have enabled these compact devices to become as efficient and as useful as most desktop and laptop computers.

 However, these devices are not built to last.
 An individual who holds the same model of smartphone for the last five years or more would notice hitches and glitches.
 The fact remains that smartphones get slow over time.
 Upgrades are inevitable.